israpps/KELFBinder/documentation/features.md

 Each option includes a brief description of wich consoles will be soported by including that file

+### MagicGate Test

+This feature will attempt to bind a KELF file to the card without writing anything to the card.

+then it just reports back if the update was encrypted properly.

+In adition, the binary data of the _kbit_ and _Kc_ fields of the file are printed on screen.

+very useful to test if the card supports updates without even writing a single byte to the card.

 ## Memory Card DVDPlayer Updates

 The DVDPlayer updates are region specific, just like System Updates.